TribusK2/github-search/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Run production mode on development server
+## Run production mode on development server (useful for PWA if will added)

 Run `npm install -g http-server` to install the simple development server.
 Inside project folder run `npm run prod` to run application in production mode on http-server.